speco29/Translation/README.md

 The NumFOCUS DISCOVER Handbook (Diverse & Inclusive Spaces and Conferences: Overall Vision and Essential Resources) is a guide for organizing more diverse and inclusive events and conferences, produced by the NumFOCUS Diversity & Inclusion in Scientific Computing (DISC) Program, with support from the Moore Foundation.

 If you are looking to read the book, please visit [the live version of the book](https://discover-cookbook.numfocus.org/).
-This repository contains the code that powers that website and is intended for maintainers and contributors.
+This repository contains the code that translates and powers the website and is intended for maintainers and contributors.

 ## Table of Contents